 Did you know that just because you’re the sole owner of your land, you may not be the only one that has legal access to it?
-Many people are forced to learn about easements when it could be too late...after they’ve already made their property purchase.
+Many people are forced to learn about easements when it could be too late...after they’ve already purchased land for sale.

 Would you still buy the land you're looking at if your neighbor has to drive through your property to get to work every morning and has the right to do so?
 If the cable company needs to install cable lines can it do so without your permission?
 What if the city is installing water pipes and they need to run them directly under your property?
 Certain people are not too keen on sharing their land.
 It’s crucial to have a clear understanding of whether there are any easements on the parcel of land you're interested in purchasing, and to know where they are and what kind they are.